cambridge-cares/TheWorldAvatar/Agents/BMSQueryAgent/README.md

 ```

 ## Retrieve Zones
-This request gets all the available buildings, the associated facilities and all the rooms in each facility in JSON format.
+This request gets all the available buildings from lab and office namespace, the associated facilities and all the rooms in each facility in JSON format.
 The request has the following format:
 ```
 curl -X GET http://localhost:3838/bms-query-agent/retrieve/zones
 ```